fbpx icon

 How to prevent wood greying

 The gradual shift of timber to a silvery-grey hue might not be desired by everyone.
 For those seeking to preserve wood’s original splendour or slow down its inevitable ageing, several protective measures come to the rescue.
-Here’s how you can shield wood from the relentless march of time and elements:
+Here’s how you can shield timber from the relentless march of time and elements:

 1. Sealants and finishes: one of the most effective strategies is the application of sealants or finishes.
 These products form a protective barrier on the wood’s surface, safeguarding it from UV rays and moisture.
 Clear UV-resistant finishes or sealants are particularly effective as they filter out the harmful ultraviolet radiation, slowing down lignin degradation.
 Regularly reapplying these finishes ensures continued protection.